This band is from Otavalo, Ecuador and is playing at a corner by the Cuenca New Cathedral.

 Winay, is energetic, surprisingly contemporary, and draws a crowd.

-We all like to be entertained and when these musicians dance they look like feathered dervishes drawing circles on the sidewalk with their toes and bare feet with feathers around their ankles.
+We all like to be entertained and when these musicians dance they look like feathered dervishes drawing circles on the sidewalk with their toes and bare feet.

-The spirit that makes them dance captures the audience too.
+The spirit that makes them dance captures their audience too.